What are Executive Functions?

 • Staying focused during a task

-The answer to this question is simple – all students.
-We all have executive functions that don’t fully stop developing until our mid twenties.
-Childhood and adolescence presents an opportunity to embed strong skills early on.
-However different children need more support than others.
+We all have executive functions that don’t fully stop developing until our late twenties.
+Childhood and adolescence present an opportunity to embed strong skills early on.
+However, some people need more support than others.

-There is also a well established link between poverty and executive function deficits, which can translate into students experiencing the challenges described above and also displaying behavioural issues linked to the executive function, inhibitory control.
-Therefore, children from low socio-economic status backgrounds can benefit from additional support to strengthen their executive function skills.
+There is also a well-established link between poverty, trauma and executive function deficits.
+This link can translate into people experiencing the challenges described above and also displaying behavioural issues linked to the executive function, and inhibitory control.